Kohram: Release

 Initially the film was slated to release on 6 August, but then Mehul Kumar advanced it to 13 August.

 Critical response

-Sharmila Taliculam of Rediff.com criticised the storyline but praised the performances of Patekar and Bchchan.
+Sharmila Taliculam of Rediff.com criticised the storyline but praised the performances of Patekar and Bachchan.
 She further wrote, "Kohram would pass for quite an average film, hadn't it been for these two characters.
 If it's performance you are seeking, go right ahead and see it.
 If it's a great film, you want, forget it."
 Anupama Chopra of India Today wrote, "Kohram has Krantiveer-like crude energy and the first half moves at breakneck speed with Amitabh Bachchan and Nana Patekar, both army men, matching wits in a cat-and-mouse game.
 But proceedings slow to a crawl in the second half and the novelty of watching Bachchan and Patekar palls."